Pricing ♥ Availability ♥ Contact Info ♥ Answers to Questions ♥ Main Page

 8. Designate a check writer - Have a parent, or best man, or trusted aunt or uncle hold all the checks you'll be doling out on your wedding night.
 Leave the signed checks blank and ask all the vendors to give you receipts so you can update your checkbook later.
 There's nothing worse than having to interrupt a bride or groom at the end of the night and asking for money!

 9. Make really, really good maps to your church and reception site ...
-Have an out-of-town guest look at it.
+I know, I know.
+Almost all of your guests will be navigating with their phones.
+But until they make weather proof phones that don't shut down in heat and cold, you will be doing your guests a solid to include a map to your locations with their invitations.
+Anyone from out of town will really appreciate having it for a reference.
+Also, when you create the maps, have an out-of-town guest look at it.
 I get maps all the time that make no sense.
 Don't forget to add North, South, East and West to the map.
 Have written directions from several main highways as well on the other side.
 You don't want your guests getting lost and you don't want to give them a good excuse for getting to the wedding late.
-A lot of couples lately seem to think everyone's OK Mapquesting to get their directions.
-Resist this temptation.
-It makes everyone over 25 really cranky!
+Hopefully this tip will eventually become obsolete when we all have navigation chips in our brains, but that day has not yet arrived ;)

 10. If you want people to show up on time...
 Print the start time on your invitations 1/2 an hour earlier than you plan on starting!
 Every year, guests are arriving later and later (or is Michigan just tearing up more and more roads causing more and more construction?).
 3/4 of your guest will not arrive until 5 minutes before the ceremony!
 Many will be wandering down the side aisles while you're making your entrance!
 Many churches plan for several weddings in their facility that day and will only give you a time slot.
 So save yourself the grief and print the wrong time!